North Carr Lightship: Deconstruction

 On 29 November 2023, Taymara announced their intention to deconstruct the ship in January 2024 following continued deterioration.
 Preparatory work for restoration had originally began with the removal of two lifeboats two years prior.

 After the announcement, several ideas were brought forward to retain parts of the ship, including the beacon to be put on display.
 As of December 2023, no plans have been announced to retain parts of the North Carr.

+July 4, 2026 - The lightship still survives in its current location, no sign of deconstruction but it continues to degrade.
+No access available and it is protected by fencing.